 Step 2 – Put Up Ads

 Your target market will determine where you advertise.
-If you have purebred kittens, you may want to limit your advertising to social media and email.
+You may want to limit your advertising to social media and email if you have purebred kittens.

 Let friends, family, and co-workers know you have kittens for sale.

-Community boards at schools, churches, and other locations are good for fliers as well as online marketplaces.
+Community boards at schools, churches, and other locations are suitable for fliers and online marketplaces.

 Step 3 – Screen Potential Buyers